 3. Sleep Mask:

 If I’m on a red-eye, long-haul, or early morning flight, I swear by my eye mask.
 Trust me: wearing one will significantly increase your chances of actually getting decent sleep on a flight.
-If you have lash extensions, the 3D contoured ones are great.

 PRO TIP: If you’re on a red-eye or long-haul flight and want to focus on getting shut-eye, order a “special meal” in advance.
 Most airlines offer special requests in the form of vegetarian meals, gluten free meals, kosher meals, low salt meals, and more.
 You’ll get yours first—before everyone else—so you can sleep while the rest of the plane is being served.